 The lower starting price complements Kuo's suggestion that the MacBook Air will see a price drop.
 It's just not clear if the price drop will be on an older model, rather than an update.

-In the Bloomberg article the new MacBook Air is described as being thinner and lighter while maintaining the current 13in screen size.
+It's not only Prosser who has information about the new MacBook Air.
+Mark Gurman in a Bloomberg article describes how the upcoming MacBook Air will be thinner and lighter while maintaining the current 13in screen size.
 In order to achieve this Apple will reduce the size of the bezels around the screen.

 Right now the dimensions of the MacBook Air are 30.41cm x 21.24cm x 0.41-1.61cm.